 Ireland is an open economy, and ranks first for high-value foreign direct investment flows.
 In addition the economy has witnessed ventures into the renewable energy industries.

-The Ireland Immigrant Investor Programme (IIP) allows non-EEA nationals and their families who commit to an approved investment in Ireland, to acquire permanent residency.
+The Ireland Immigrant Investor Programme allows non-EU nationals and their families, to commit to an approved investment in Ireland in return for permanent residency.